SimonFJ20/courses/compiler/chapter_4.md

 }
 ```

 The first thing we do is evaluate the subject expression of the call (`subject(...args)`).
-If that yeilds a value, we continue.
+If that yields a value, we continue.
 Then we evaluate each of the arguments in order.
-If evaluation of an argument doesn't yeild a value, we return immediately.
-Then, if the subject evaluated to a builtin value, we call `executeBuiltin`, which we will define later, with the builtin name, call arguments and symbol sable.
+If evaluation of an argument doesn't yield a value, we return immediately.
+Then, if the subject evaluated to a builtin value, we call `executeBuiltin`, which we will define later, with the builtin name, call arguments and symbol table.
 Otherwise, we assert that the subject value is a function and that a function definition with the id exists.
 We then check that the correct amount of arguments are passed.
-Then, we make a new symbol table with the root table as parent, which will be the called functions symbols.
-We assign each argument value to the corrosponding parameter name, dictated by argument order.
+Then, we make a new symbol table with the root table as parent, which will be the called function's symbols.
+We assign each argument value to the corresponding parameter name, dictated by argument order.
 We then evaluate the function body.
 Finally, we check that the control flow results in either a value, which we simply return, or a return flow, which we convert to a value.

 ### 4.5.7 Unary expressions

-Next, we will implement evaluation of unary expressions, meaning postfix expressions with one operand such as when using the `not` operator.
+Next, we will implement evaluation of unary expressions, meaning postfix expressions with one operand, such as when using the `not` operator.

 ```ts
 class Evaluator {